aalmiray/spring-oracle-demos/README.md

 A copy of the wallet should be placed in a directory named `wallet`, adjacent to the `pom.xml` file.

+Run the `DemoApplication` class from your IDE or invoke `/.mvnw spring-boot:run` on the command line.

 ### spring-soda-demo

 Showcases a JSON collection via SODA.